Trade in the Middle Ages

 Nevertheless despite its fluid character and its lack of a large scale formal organisation the Hanse was able to operate as a political power next to those it its surrounding countries.
 Merchants and cities operated within the Hanse in a very opportunistic way; they were active when needed and absent when there was nothing to gain for them.
 What did bind them was the opportunity to lower transition costs and as such increase their profit margins, it was as simple as that.

-From the start onwards the merchants received the support and the protection of the Emperor, when that support started to weaken during the Hohenstaufen dynasty, the Hanse cities startedto form stronger relationships with each other in order to maintain their power.
+From the start onward the merchants received the support and the protection of the Emperor, when that support started to weaken during the Hohenstaufen dynasty, the Hanse cities started to form stronger relationships with each other in order to maintain their power.
 This became easier for them as the cities started to fill the power vacuum and grew more and more powerful.
 They even established their our naval fleet.
 These cities had of course a great incentive to support and protect their merchants as they brought wealth and prosperity to these cities.
 From these cities the merchants established their trading empires; they often became members of the ruling city class.
 From these cities they send out their ships, no longer lead by them, but their captains who as trading partners did all of the overseas trading work, together with their office staff in these cities.

-After 1400 the Dutch towns and the Hanse started to go their own ways; the Dutch increasingly became a threat to the Hanse shipbuilders, this let to the Holland-Hanseatic War (1438 – 1441).
+A power clash was inevitable and this led to the Holland-Hanseatic War (1438 – 1441).
 In 1440 the Hollanders captured the entire Hanse fleet.
-The next year they agreed on a truce for twelve years with the towns of Lübeck, Hamburg, Rostock, Stralsund, Wismar and Lüneberg.
-While the Hanse (Lübeck) tried to hold on to its monopolistic trading system, protected by privileges Holland and England favoured free trade arrangements.
-Competition rules and brings innovation and soon Amsterdam merchants won free access to the Baltic and broke the Hanse monopoly.
+The next year – at the Treaty of Stralsund – they agreed on a truce for twelve years with the towns of Lübeck, Hamburg, Rostock, Stralsund, Wismar and Lüneberg.
+While the Hanse (Lübeck) tried to hold on to its monopolistic trading system, protected by privileges, Holland and England favoured free trade arrangements.
+Competition rules and this led to innovation and soon Amsterdam merchants won free access to the Baltic and broke the Hanse monopoly.

 The Hanse finally became an institutionalised organisation in 1447.
 This led to the division of the trading region in four quarters: Lübeck, Braunschweig-Magdeburg, Hamburg and Köln.
 This last quarter included most of the cities covered in our area: Münster, Nijmegen, Deventer, Wesel and Paderborn.
-Later on we also come across more Dutch cities involved in the Hanse: Elburg, Venlo, Roermond, Hasselt, Oldenzaal, Ommen, Hattem, Tiel and Zaltbommel.
+Later on we also come across more inland cities of the Low Countries involved in the Hanse: Elburg, Venlo, Roermond, Hasselt, Oldenzaal, Ommen, Hattem, Tiel and Zaltbommel.
 Several of these cities became critical hinges between the Hanse and Holland cities.
 The confederation of Cologne (Zuythanse – south Hanse) also made history when in 1369 they were able to negotiate the above mentioned Treaty of Stralsund.
-A further divison was made in 1447, within these confederations.
+A further division was made in 1447, within these confederations.
 The Zuythanse was further split up in five regions.
-The capitals of all the regions of all the confederations also formed a further alliance known as the (friendly) toh0pesate( cooperation).
+The capitals of all the regions of all the confederations also formed a further alliance known as the (friendly) toh0pesate (cooperation).
 Within this arrangements each of the cities had to contribute soldiers according to the importance of their city within the Hanse.
 Nijmegen was one the regional headquarters.

 Deventer took over the leadership role from Zwolle along the IJssel and became a supra-regional hub to the German hinterland.
 In 1538 Deventer stated that each of its famous annual fairs attracted between 1400 and 1500 wagons from Twente, Münster, Paderborn, Osnabrück and even from Hessen, Meissen and Thüringen.
-However, slowly Amsterdam started to dominate the international trading activities, using large new cargo ships that amongst other places travelled to the Baltic cities in north Germany.
+However, slowly Amsterdam started to dominate the international trading activities, using large new cargo ships that among other places travelled to the Baltic cities in north Germany.

 Kampen (see videoclip) was the first IJssel city that started to feel the pinch here.
 By the start of the 17th century trading with the German hinterland was directly conducted from Amsterdam and started to bypass the IJssel cities and Deventer was relegated to a secondary trading town.